diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 #### Markdown snapshot testing

-_Markdown snapshot testing_ refers to the automated testing performed in the GitLab codebase, which is driven by "example_snapshots" fixture data derived from all of the examples in the GLFM specification.
+_Markdown snapshot testing_ refers to the automated testing performed in the GitLab codebase, which is driven by `example_snapshots` fixture data derived from all of the examples in the GLFM specification.
 It consists of both backend RSpec tests and frontend Jest tests which use the fixture data.
 This fixture data is contained in YAML files.
 These files are generated and updated based on the Markdown examples in the specification,